-Description: Conflict Resolution offers a variety of services including mediation and facilitation as well as conflict coaching.
-CRSCS provides confidential mediation services in which a neutral third party can facilitate a dialogue between those in conflict.
+Description: The Student Resolution Center offers a variety of services including mediation and facilitation as well as conflict coaching.
+The SRC provides confidential mediation services in which a neutral third party can facilitate a dialogue between members in conflict.
 It is ultimately up to those parties to reach a mutually agreeable solution.
-CRSCS will mediate small group disputes (i.e. roommate conflicts) and will also facilitate large-scale discussions involving multiple parties.
+The SRC will mediate small group disputes (i.e. roommate/chapter conflicts) and will also facilitate large-scale discussions involving multiple parties.
 In keeping with the philosophy of handling problems at the lowest effective level, our staff can coach you with key conflict resolution skills, to empower you to solve conflicts on your own.
-Whether you are having a conflict with a professor, executive board member, chapter member, roommate or friend, our office can help you brainstorm solutions to resolve your issue.
+Whether you are having a conflict with a professor, executive board member, chapter member, roommate or friend, the SRC can help you brainstorm solutions to resolve your issue.

 Call 970.491.7165 to discuss coaching as a possible solution to your conflict.